tdworowy/kindle_highlights/md/Confessions_of_an_Economic_Hit_Man_3rd_Edition_(Perkins_John).md

       According to some sources, SIL received funding from the Rockefeller charities.
 Family scion John D. Rockefeller had founded Standard Oil—which later divested into the majors, including Chevron, Exxon, and Mobil.

+      “Once Bush took his seat on the board, wonderful things started to happen to Harken—new investments, unexpected sources of financing, serendipitous drilling rights.”